Chinpokomon: Production

 The chinpo or chinpoko element in Chinpokomon is actually a vulgar Japanese word for "penis".
 According to the DVD commentary, the Japanese man who repeats the "incredibly large penis" trick is based on someone the creators met in Beijing.
 South Park animator Junichi Nishimura, who Stone met in college, voices the Emperor in this episode.
-Saki Miata played the Japanese Woman in Live Action Commercial.
+Saki Miata played the Japanese woman in the in-universe commercial.

+Later, when asked if they would mock the Pokémon Go craze in a 2016 interview, Parker responded "We did, in 1999."

 Critical reception

-DVD Verdict described it as "perhaps the most devastating parody of the seemingly endless pop culture craziness of forced Japan fads", adding: "Beginning with the title and moving through awkward, amateur anime, video games that cause seizures, and parental confusion over what their kids see in the little crappy toys, the episode smacks of too much truth and contains many moments of ultra-high comedy...This particular episode is why South Park is sometimes begrudgingly called genius, even amongst those who consider it a peek inside the Antichrist's subconscious.
-It proves that, on occasion, Parker can take the envelope, fill it full of outrageous sentiments and blatant stereotyping, mix in a whole lot of social realities, and filter it through his own sense of tasteless humor and end up with yet another brilliant installment of his show."
+DVD Verdict described it as "perhaps the most devastating parody of the seemingly endless pop culture craziness of forced Japan fads", noting its jokes about the quality of Pokémon games, toys and anime.
 ElderGeek described the episode as "a very ironic take on children’s trends and how debilitating they can be".
 Adam Crane of PixelatedPop ranked the episode 23rd in a top 25 greatest episodes list in 2012.
 ScreenJunkies wrote "The blindness of parents, the zombie-like children following a fad, and the irrational paranoia of Americans who fear the Japanese simply because they make the occasional incomprehensible TV show were all parodied to perfection".
-IGN said "Chinpokomon was a great rip on the whole Pokemon craze with a lot of crude jokes about Asian male anatomy".
+IGN said "'Chinpokomon' was a great rip on the whole Pokemon craze with a lot of crude jokes about Asian male anatomy".

-The AV Club noted that this episode was the first instance of the South Park fad episode, in which "Characters briefly latch onto something fleetingly popular and often inherently stupid—which is then obsessed about to the detriment of their relationships (or, occasionally, the safety of the entire town)—then, inevitably, they realize that the object of their obsession is dumb and drop it forever."
+The A.V.
+Club noted that this episode was South Park's first "fad episode", in which characters become obsessed with a recent trend and suffer consequences, before changing their minds and dropping it.